engineblock/engineblock/docs/internals/slot_assembly.md

 ### How does it work?

 An ActivityType implementation determines which components of an activity instance it will manage per-slot.
 This means that it could, if desired, provide no dispensers at all.
-Such an implementation would be nonsensical, since the default action only logs the input value.
+Such an implementation would do close to nothing, since the default action only logs the input value.

 The three primary components to a slot are the Motor, the Input, and the Action.
-The Motor is the Runnable for the slots thread.
+The Motor is the Runnable for the slot's thread.
 It requires an input and an action instance.
 Each of the Motor, Input, and Action instances for a slot is provided by a MotorDispenser, InputDispenser, and ActionDispenser, respectively.
+The MotorDispenser provides the top level service, having both an InputDispenser and an ActionDispenser.
+The responsibility of the MotorDispenser then is to provide instances of Runnable to fill newly created slots in a running Activity instance.

 Here, a dispenser provides all the motor, input, and action instances for an activity.
 All of the dispenser methods take a slot number as a parameter.
 The rest of the details for how a particular instance of a motor, input or action is created are controlled by the instance of the dispenser itself.